ValentinaValverde/soffice_studios/README.md

 # Welcome to Soffice Studios!

 This is a make-believe tech studio created by yours truly to showcase some very small projects.
-These projects help me to keep my technical skills sharp while I hover between contracts.
+These projects help me keep my technical skills sharp while I hover between contracts.
 Thanks for being here!